-The carrying amounts of cash and cash equivalents, trade and other receivables and payables, provision and other liabilities, except for non-current bank loans, approximate their respective fair values due to the relatively short-term maturity of these financial instruments.
+The carrying amounts of cash and cash equivalents, trade and other receivables and payables and other liabilities, except for non-current bank loans, approximate their respective fair values due to the relatively short-term maturity of these financial instruments.
 The non-current bank loans bear interest at rates approximating market rates as at year end, and hence the carrying amount approximates its fair value.
-The fair values of other classes of financial assets and liabilities including derivative financial instruments are disclosed in the respective notes to the financial statements.
+The fair values of other classes of financial assets and liabilities are disclosed in the respective notes to the financial statements.